16 Red Flags an Online Review Is Fake

 The reviews all sound similar

 Many companies do everything they can to encourage real people to review their products positively and this can include providing the text for the reviewer to make it “easier” by allowing them to copy and paste a review.
 Bots, because they’re computer programs pretending to be human, will often recycle set words or phrases.
-These are the travel scams you need to take seriously.
+Scams extend beyond the inter-webs, so watch for the travel scams you need to take seriously.

 The reviews only list positives